 In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must:

-a) Be a Registered Nurse holding a baccalaureate degree, normally in nursing;
+a) Be a Registered Nurse or a Registered Psychiatric Nurse holding a baccalaureate degree, normally in nursing;

 b) Registered Nurses must be eligible for active nursing registration in Alberta (registrants in the program must provide proof of active CARNA registration or equivalent each year); Registered Psychiatric Nurses are expected to provide proof of active registration with the College of Registered Psychiatric Nurses of Alberta (CRPNA) or equivalent each year;